gaelicWizard/ap/README.md

-### SNS Information
+### Social Networking Information
-Your SNS information to display at the bottom of the page.
+Your social networking information to display at the bottom of the page.
 All values except "email" are text values.
 ```yml
 social: